Buy

 But standard insurers tend to shy away from the coast even though they do not provide flood coverage.
 Some companies will no longer cover homes within 2,500 feet of the shore, “especially if you are on the water side of the BQE.”
 As Schneider explains it, they are concerned about wind and big storms, like Hurricane Sandy, where it is not always clear whether flooding or wind-driven rain did the damage.

-You may still be able to get the standard fire/theft/wind coverage, “but your choices may be limited and that’s something to be aware of,” Schneider says.
+You may still be able to get standard fire, theft, and wind coverage, “but your choices may be limited and that’s something to be aware of,” Schneider says.

 10) Property taxes are the silver lining